ericbulloch/kwmd/README.md

 nmap -A -Pn -v target.thm -p 22,80
 ```

+I use these two commands for nearly all of the capture the flag events that I do.
+There are a few scenarios where they don't work as well.
+Those cases are usually when the machine is using UDP instead of TCP.

 ### FTP

 I have included a tool write up for the [ftp tool](tools/ftp.md) in my tools section.
 It covers the some of the more common scenarios that I have found during capture the flag events.